paulpreibisch/angular1.5_MetaCoin_with_Components/README.md

 * [Bower](https://bower.io/)

 ## Build
-Before you are able to run the Angular app, you will need run the following
+Before you are able to run the Angular app, you will need make sure that its dependencies have been properly installed to do that, you can use the bower package manager.
+All the dependencies are in bower.json in the main project folder

-* cd truffle/app
+so simply run the following:
-* bower install
+* <code>bower install</code>

-This will install all the angular dependencies in truffle/app/bower_components
+This will install all the angular dependencies in /bower_components This folder is ignored by git since the bower package manager takes care of the installation.

 ## Run
 To run